-This example assigns the expression (5 = black) to the enumerated type.
-Without \$cast, this type of assignment is illegal.
+This example assigns the expression (5 => black) to the enumerated type.
+Without \$cast, or the static compile-time cast described below, this type of assignment is illegal.

 The following example shows how to use the \$cast to check if an assignment will succeed: